lasantavispa/terra-frontend-trial/README.md

 - **Display State Management:**
   - On the first visit, the page should display the design as shown on the left side (initial state).
-  - On the second visit, only the button and the title should change its design.
-It is used `localStorage` to manage this display state.
+  - On the second visit, only the button and the title should change its design. `LocalStorage` is used to manage this display state.

 - **Story Component Route:** A dedicated route exists for the story component, allowing users to navigate directly to it.